 This is an Alberta Education credit course.
 Students explore and respond to novels or book-length nonfiction, film, Shakespearean plays, poetry, and short stories.
-Students write personal, critical, and analytical responses to texts.
+Students write personal, critical, and analytical response to texts.
 This course prepares students for English Language Arts 20-1.
 The -1 stream helps students develop skills needed to write and critically analyze literature and nonfiction.

-Prerequisite: B in READ0105 and WRIT0105
+Prerequisite: B in ENGL0705 or B in READ0105 and B in WRIT0105